yusuke/businessCalendar4J/README.md

 System.out.println("Is it business day? " + cal.isBusinessDay(may24));
 ```

-Get next, or previous holiday or business day.
+- Get next, or previous holiday or business day

 ```java
 BusinessCalendar cal = ...